 Despite previous low levels of police corruption in Chile, including historically low bribery rates, the scandal exposed serious institutional flaws, undermining citizens' trust in the police.

 POLICE IN FOCUS

-Percentage of people who had contact with the police in the previous 12 months and paid a bribe31 per cent of bribe payers report having been asked to pay, while 20 per cent say that although not explicitly asked, they knew that an informal payment is expected.
+Percentage of people who had contact with the police in the previous 12 months and paid a bribe or over.

 Why people pay bribes